Brownian earthworm: Introduction

-Next, we consider the flow $X^x_t$ of reflected Brownian motions, defined for $x\in \ol D$ by
+Next, we consider the flow $X^x_t$ of reflected Brownian motions, defined for $x\in\ol D$ by

 Here $L^x$ is the local time of $X^x$ on $\prt D$.
-Equations \eqref{eq:j13.3} have unique pathwise solution $(X^x,L^x)$ for all $x$ simultaneously because the construction of the solution to the Skorokhod equation given in \cite{LS} is deterministic.
-Let $|A|$ denote the Lebesgue measure of a set $A$ and $\bQ_{r,t}(A) = |\{x\in D: X^x_t \in A\}| $.
+Equation \eqref{eqj133} have unique pathwise solutions $(X^x,L^x)$ for all $x$ simultaneously because the construction of the solution to the Skorokhod equation given in \cite{LS} is deterministic.
+Let $|A|$ denote the Lebesgue measure of a set $A$ and $\bQ_{r,t}(A) = |\{x\in D\dvtx X^x_t \in A\}| $.
+We note that $\bQ_{r,t}$ is a random measure.
+For the definitions of a random measure and weak convergence of random measures, see, for example, \cite{Daw}; we will not review these notions here as they are not used in the core of our paper.